susantiyuni/zbmath-open-kg/README.md

 # zbMATH Open Knowledge Graph

-A domain-specific knowledge graph derived from **zbMATH Open**, the world’s most comprehensive and historically rich mathematical database, covering scholarly work from 1868 to the present.
+We present a domain-specific knowledge graph (KG) derived from [**zbMATH Open**](https://zbmath.org/), the world’s most comprehensive and historically deep mathematical database, covering scholarly work from 1763 to the present.

-Enriched with manually curated expert reviews, disambiguated author profiles, and a fine-grained Mathematics Subject Classification (MSC) system, zbMATH Open provides a uniquely structured foundation for tracing the evolution of mathematical thought over more than 150 years.
+Unlike general-purpose scholarly KGs that rely primarily on citation networks, our approach leverages the unique features of zbMATH: expert-curated reviews, high-quality author disambiguation, and expert-assigned keywords and *Mathematics Subject Classification* (MSC), a fine-grained and historically stable ontology of mathematical subjects.
+This combination provides a rich semantic foundation for capturing the long-term evolution of mathematical knowledge.
+The resulting zbMATH KG, fully compliant with RDF and Semantic Web standards, interconnects publications, reviews, classifications, and related entities, allowing advanced retrieval and reasoning beyond conventional bibliometric methods.

+We demonstrate through case studies how the graph:
+- *(i)* uncovers **overlooked precursors** beyond citation,
+- *(ii)* reveals **conceptual ancestry across fields**,
+- *(iii)* traces **concept revivals** in new contexts, and
+- *(iv)* maps **author–reviewer intellectual lineage**, showing how ideas propagate via scholarly interactions.

+These historically grounded retrieval methods expose intellectual dynamics that conventional citation- or keyword-based systems fail to capture.

 ## 📌 Key Features